Suspended Sentences in Spain: Requirements and Conditions

 It is a legal benefit that allows the prison sentence not to be enforced when this is not deemed necessary for the convicted person's rehabilitation.
 The conviction remains "suspended" for a period (2 to 5 years).

-If during that period you do NOT commit another offense, the sentence is deemed definitively served.
-If you do commit another offense, the suspension is revoked and you go to prison (to serve both the new and the old sentence).
+If during that period you do NOT commit another offence, the sentence is deemed definitively served.
+If you do commit another offence, the suspension is revoked and you go to prison (to serve both the new and the old sentence).

 Basic Requirements (Ordinary Suspension)